Paul Pholeros Foundation Fellowship

-A PPF Fellowship is a life changing opportunity for young people to experience work in another country while using their skills and knowledge to train local tradespeople.
+A Paul Pholeros Foundation Fellowship is a life changing opportunity to experience working on a sanitation project in another country while using your skills and knowledge to upskill local tradespeople.
 It is offered once a year to an Australian team of a plumber and architectural graduate.
 The project will vary from year to year and will include toilet block constructions, village and health post sanitation assessments and evaluations, and upgrading and improvement of existing facilities.

 The PPF team from Australia:

 - shares skills and knowledge through real work on a real project

 - learns about conditions in poor villages, and what can be done to help raise standards

 - develops their own skills and knowledge base through working as a team with Nepalese people

 - experiences another culture in a very spectacular country